PreshenNaidoo/SSL-MultiX/README.md

 The following datasets are used in this research study:
 1. The Unity Dataset used in this study is available for download from https://data.unityimaging.net/ This dataset is used for training/fine-tuning.
-2. The new UnityLV-MultiX introduced in this study would be available for download from https://www.intsav.com/unitylv-multix This dataset contains multi-expert labels, used for evaluation.
+2. The new UnityLV-MultiX introduced in this study will be available for download from https://www.intsav.com/unitylv-multix This dataset contains multi-expert labels, used for evaluation.